GraceJulius/FDSFE_GJulius/HW2/README.md

 What is this homework?
 This homework focuses on me getting an understanding of both descriptive and exploratory data analysis.
-By doing so, I was able to explore of a dataset that was contains necessary details of youtube users in the US needed for this analysis.
-This is for a homework in the my foundations in data science class.
+By doing so, I was able to explore a dataset that contained necessary details of youtube users in the US needed for this analysis.
+This is for a homework for my foundations in data science class.
 Who did you work with?
-I worked mainly by myself and sort help from online resources.
+I worked mainly by myself and got help from online resources.